OEHC/praqma.com/_posts/2016-09-24-onboarding.md

 Occasionally we ask people to sit tight in their current jobs (we call them _sleepers_) and wait for us to call upon them.
 Sometimes if we're talking Praqma _prospects_; people we need to mold or train a little bit in our knowledge domain, we would often taken them in immediately and have them working internally in our _CoDe mines_ or Open Source projects, to learn how to talk the talk and walk the walk.

-## Trial periods and pay raises
+## Salary and pay raises

-Many companies have a 2-3 month trial period on new employees; meaning that the contract can be ended with days notice in this period.

 Many people change job, simply to get a pay raise.

-We don't believe much in neither _trial periods_ or _pay raises_ when you start a new job.
+We don't believe you should join Praqma to get a better salary.

-We don't believe it's fair to employ someone, who will quit their job to join us, and then give them a trial period, where we could potentially push them into unemployment with no warning.
-You will have a fair notice period when you join Praqma, from day one.

 We also believe that, if we shall give anyone a pay raise, it's because they earned it - with us.
 When you start with Praqma, we will typically be prepared to match the salary you had in you previous job.
 But sometimes, if you come from a really boring job, we also sometimes see, that you are compensated for boredom - with a high salary.

 But Praqma is not boring - and it has actually happened a few times, that people will have to settle back to the salary level for an _exciting_ job, and then work their way up from there, while with us.